awslabs/ec2-spot-labs/ec2-spot-interruption-handler/README.md

 You can set up commands you want to execute when your Spot Instances on a specific Auto Scaling group or Spot Fleet are interrupted by creating a parameter within AWS Systems Manager [Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) with the commands you want to run.
 The Lambda function checks if a Parameter exists for the Auto Scaling group that the instance belongs to, if it exists, it will then call RunCommand referencing the parameter, otherwise the function finishes here.
 With default settings, the parameter name needs to be */spot-instance-interruption-handler/run_commands/\<auto-scaling-group-name\>* or */spot-instance-interruption-handler/run_commands/\<spot-fleet-id\>*.

-You can delay the execution of termination commands to x seconds before the Spot instance interruption if, for example, you're allowing time for in-flight http requests to complete before you graceuflly stop your application using the wait_x_seconds_before_interruption.sh bash script (it defaults to 30 seconds before interruption, but you can pass your desired time as parameter.
+You can delay the execution of termination commands to x seconds before the Spot instance interruption if, for example, you're allowing time for in-flight http requests to complete before you gracefully stop your application using the wait_x_seconds_before_interruption.sh bash script (it defaults to 30 seconds before interruption, but you can pass your desired time as parameter.
 It also requires [jq](https://stedolan.github.io/jq/) installed on the instance).
 Below you can find an example list of commands that will execute "echo executing termination commands" 60 seconds before the instance is going to be interrupted.

 ```bash
 curl -s -o /tmp/wait_x_seconds_before_interruption.sh "https://raw.githubusercontent.com/awslabs/ec2-spot-labs/master/ec2-spot-interruption-handler/wait_x_seconds_before_interruption.sh"; chmod u+x /tmp/wait_x_seconds_before_interruption.sh; /tmp/wait_x_seconds_before_interruption.sh 60; echo "executing termination commands"